 Play around with the gallery wall layout until you like what you see.
 I do this right in front of the wall where I’ll install the photo gallery wall so that I can see how wide I’m getting.
 If this isn’t possible you may want to take measurements and tape off a square on your floor to guide you.

-Once you have decided which frames you will be using, label each different sized frame with a number.
-So if you have 2 of the same size they will both get the same number.
+Once you’ve decided which frames you’ll be using, label each different sized frame with a number.
+For example, if you have 2 of the same size they will both get the same number.

 Now, with painter’s tape, tape each of your pieces of newspaper (cut to the sizes of your frames) to the wall in the configuration that you decided on before.
 Don’t worry about getting it perfect the first time.
 Just eyeball the spacing and how level they are.

-Once it is just the way you want it, level each piece of newspaper and make sure the spacing between frames is correct.
+Once it’s just the way you want it, level each piece of newspaper and make sure the spacing between frames is correct.
 Remember that your template pieces will eventually be the edges of each frame, so this is your opportunity to get it just right.

-So using my Picture Hanging Tool**, hang your frame on the tool and hold up each frame to be exactly on top of my piece of corresponding newspaper (cause I already leveled the paper,) and marked my nail hole.
+Using the Picture Hanging Tool**, hang your frame on the tool and hold up each frame so that it’s exactly on top of the piece of corresponding newspaper (remember, you already leveled the paper.)